 What is an unrecorded custodial interrogation?

-What evidentiary weight does evidence of an unrecorded custodial interrogation provide?
+Will evidence of an unrecorded custodial interrogation help my case?

 IF YOU OR A LOVED ONE HAVE BEEN CHARGED WITH A CRIME, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.